SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Have the model count letters in words.
 For example how often the letter **r** occurs in **strawberry**.
 Can you come up with a prompt that counts it correctly?

+## Deploy a proxy of the text-embedding model via the Model Library

-> 👉 Before you move on to the next exercise, make sure to also deploy the `Text Embedding 3 Small` model.
+👉 Before you move on to the next exercise, make sure to also deploy the `Text Embedding 3 Small` model.
 You will need it later!
 Clicking the deploy button once is enough, then you can see your deployments under `ML Operations>Deployments`.

 ## Use the Prompt Editor in Generative AI Hub

 The `Prompt Editor` is useful if you want to save a prompt and its response to revisit later or compare prompts.
 Often, you can identify tasks that an LLM can help you with on a regular basis.
 In that case, you can also save different versions of the prompt that work well, saving you from having to write the prompt again each time.

 The parameters you were able to set in the `Chat` can also be set here.
 Additionally, you can view the number of tokens your prompt used below the response.